E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/Quantum_Smolyak/readme.rst

 ..  effort using an appropriate tool.
 You should be able to verify that your changes have not introduced unexpected
 ..  performance penalties, are threadsafe if needed,...)*

-This module is a MPI parallelization of quantum dynamics code applying the Smolyak algorithm, designed for the quantum simulation of molecules.
+This module is a MPI parallelization of quantum dynamics with Smolyak algorithm, designed for the general simulation of molecules.

 Purpose of Module
 _________________